khakhalin/notes/01_Tools_and_Logistics.md

 **Operations on strings, numbers, and dates**: there are lots of built-in functions; too many to mention, including math, trigonometry, string manipulation (like `LEFT`, `LEN`, `LOWER`, and alike), and what not.
 Some interesting ones that are not obvious are `LEAST` and `GRATEST` that work across differenct columns within the same row, as opposed to MAX and MIN that work along all rows (entries) for a returned column.
 There are also lots of system-specific operaions on dates and times.
 Read the manual.

 **Control structures:** apparently SQL (especially larger systems, like SQLServer, or Transact-SQL from Microsoft) also has its own system of control structures, with IF, ELSE, BEGIN TRY, BEGIN CATCH, WHILE, and what not.

+# GIT
+Most typical everyday use:
+* `git pull` - 	fetch latest changes, merge, and rebase head
+* `git diff` - show differences to unstaged files
+* `git add .` - stage everytyhing
+* `git commit -m "Comment"` - commit
+* `git push` - push to origin ('Origin' is a silly name they use for a remote repo)

+Working with individual files and commits:
+* `git show [branch]:[file]` - show file changes.
+Tons of output formatting.
+On itself, describes head.
+[1](https://git-scm.com/docs/git-show)
+* `git blame [file]` - describes changes for a file.
+Note that filenames go without quotation marks.
+* `git diff commit1 commit2` - compare.
+* `git log -p [file/dir]` - full history for this file, with diffs.
+* `git add [file]` - add one file only.

+Backing up, carefully:
+* `git reset [file]` - when a file was staged, but not yet committed, unstage it.
+* `git stash` - put all uncommited files to a buffer
+* `git stash pop` - pop files from a buffer
+* `git rebase -i HEAD~3` - squash last 3 commits into one, interactively.
+Do it only if you haven't pushed yet (or you'll get a conflict with a remote repo), unless you're morally prepared to fix everything locally and force-push to origin, rewriting everything.
+"Interactively" here means that a list of commits is generated, and you leave `pick` for those you want to leave; replace it with `drop` for those you want to delete, and `squash` for those that needs to be squashed (just make sure there's a 'pick' before it, for somewhere to squash to). [r1](https://git-scm.com/docs/git-rebase#_interactive_mode)

+Backing up, in panicky mode:
+* `git reflog` → find last commit that is good → `git reset HEAD@{index}`- resets head to this commit, deletes everything after.

+Branching:
+* `git checkout branch_name` - moving between branches.
+* `git branch branch_name` - creates a new branch.

+Dangerous practices:
+* `git pull --rebase` - rebasing appends one branch to another (streamlining the forks), turning any conflicts into back-and-forth changes (bad), and essentially recommitting commits from source branch in a goal branch (unlike with merge, there will be no trace of inheritence). b1→rebase b2→ merge b1 will duplicate commits in b1.
+The only benefit of rebase is that the history looks linear, simple, and without merge commits.
+OK on rewriting local branches, or for code cleanup.
+B	ad for public branches. [r1](http://thelazylog.com/git-rebase-or-git-pull/), [r2](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)
+* `git push --force` - hard push to origin, overwriting it: probably very rarely a good idea?
+* `git fetch origin master; git reset --hard origin/master` - hard-pull from origin overwriting local files.
+Equally dangerous. [r1](https://stackoverflow.com/questions/1125968/how-do-i-force-git-pull-to-overwrite-local-files)

+Destroying stuff
+* `git clean` - deletes all uncommited files

+Open questions:
+* `git checkout -b branchName` - [this](https://blog.carbonfive.com/2017/08/28/always-squash-and-rebase-your-git-commits/) recommends it as a first command after a pull, for the "bug/feature" branch.
+Does it create a new branch?
+* `git pull -f` - what does this f mean?
+* `pick`
+* `fixup` - condenses several commits into one?
+* why `commit -am` (for committing all) is even an option?
+What's the point of committing all?
+* pull requests?

+References:
+* Funny short cheatsheet "Dangit": http://dangitgit.com/